josephvitko/productivitylight/README.md

 productivity_light(lifx_token='insert lifx api key here', rt_token='insert rescuetime api key here')

 This will begin an infinite loop of getting your daily productivity from RescueTime and setting the color of your LIFX light.
+You can keep this running on your machine or as a background task on a server

 To enable Circadian mode, pass in the additional parameters circadian=True and ct_token='your ipgeolocation api key'.

 Additional configuration is possible by setting any of the following paramters:
 - scale: number of hours of net productive/distracting time for the light color to reach max saturation, default 10
-- prod_hue: hue (in degrees) of the light's color when net daily productivity is positive, default 137 (blue)
+- prod_hue: hue (in degrees) of the light's color when net daily productivity is positive, default 137 (green)
 - dist_hue: hue (in degrees) of the light's color when net daily productivity is negative, default 0 (red)
 - cycle_length: length in seconds of how often the light color should be updated, default 300
 - light_index: the index of the light to use (you may need to experiment with this in multi-light setups), default 0
 - debug: True/False option to display debug info in console, default False
 - log_url: optional url to send RescueTime data to log on a personal server

+If you are looking to create a custom implementation, this library provides a wrapper for using the LIFX API to set the color of a light and using the RescueTime API to download productivity data.